Interested in increasing your income? Of course you are.

-How to increase your authority and income with savvy and smart book marketing.
+Here are some ideas for how you can increase your authority as well as your income with savvy and smart book marketing.

 Three Ways to Triple Your Earnings Through Book Marketing

 As someone who has been writing my entire life, here is one thing I know to be undeniably true—books are an attraction magnet.

 I’ve read books that have completely changed my mindset.
 I’ve read books that have entertained me, books that have given me guidance in my business, and books that allow me to connect with the author on a really close and personal level.